-However, the context within which these ceramic technologies were uncovered suggests that the Vela Spila assemblage is probably a distinct iteration of a similar material development.
+However, it is the context within which these ceramic technologies were uncovered that offers the most compelling evidence that the Vela Spila assemblage is probably a distinct iteration of a similar material development.
 While Pavlovian ceramics were found in close spatial association with large, stratified hearths (see Soffer et al. 1993), ceramics were more broadly distributed across the site at Vela Spila, and were never found within or on the immediate periphery of combustion features inside the cave.
 This suggests that the ceramics were probably removed from the hearths in which they were fired and used, viewed, or circulated at least within the confines of this site.
 This behaviour represents a departure from the prevailing hypotheses about Pavlovian ceramics that most of the artefacts were never removed from the hearths in which they were fired.
 By extension, Pavlovian ceramics could be interpreted as having a life history that was not built around their final appearance, whereas ceramics from Vela Spila may have been made to be viewed, handled, or used to a greater degree.

+4.4 The artistic impact of ceramic innovation in the Balkans

 Furthermore, the artistic and aesthetic impact of this material innovation was considerable at Vela Spila.
 Across the Balkans, in all other Epigravettian contexts, artistic and ornamental material culture was exclusively non-representational.
-Perforated red deer canines and marine shells similar to those found at Vela Spila were also excavated from contemporaneous sites elsewhere in the region (see Cristiani, Farbstein and Miracle 2014), but the first and only evidence of representational art in the region is the two most complete ceramic figurines from Vela Spila, which probably represent a deer or horse (“VS C1”, Figure 9) and the hindquarters of another animal (“VS C2”, Figure 10).
+Perforated red deer canines and marine shells similar to those found at Vela Spila were also excavated from contemporaneous sites elsewhere in the region (see Cristiani, Farbstein and Miracle 2014), but the first and only evidence of representational art in the region is the two most complete ceramic figurines from Vela Spila.
+The first, which probably represents a deer or horse (“VS C1”, Figure 10), was made additively, with limbs, apparently formed by rolling, added to the torso using pinching and pressing actions.
+A round, precisely formed hole placed at the anatomical position of the anus, was made using a bone tool (see Farbstein et al. 2012).
+The other representational fragment might be the hindquarters of another animal (“VS C2”, Figure 11).
+This fragment preserves V-shaped incisions across most of its surfaces which were made with a stone point.
+The fragment also preserves a range of other marks, included a wider, U-shaped engraving that might be an aesthetic demarcation of the division between two hindlimbs (see Farbstein et al. 2012).
+These two fragments offer a tantalizing glimpse into the range of ways ceramicists at Vela Spila were experimenting with and exploring the possibilities of making representational art in this new material.
 Thus, the introduction of a new raw material, and the affordances it offered in terms of creativity and art production, may have been the impetus necessary for artists at Vela Spila to create the first representational art in the region.